Strategically transforming the delivery of health care

 Monika Kastner joined NYGH in February 2016 as the Research Chair in Knowledge Translation and Implementation.
 Knowledge translation is regarded as a bridge between the creation and implementation of knowledge and as such, it is highly relevant to our strategic objectives.

-Monika is an Assistant Professor at the University of Toronto.
+Monika is an Associate Professor at the University of Toronto.
 She earned a PhD in e-health and health services research from the Institute of Health Planning Management and Evaluation at the University of Toronto.
 Later, she received the prestigious Canadian Institutes of Health Research (CHIR) Banting Postdoctoral Fellowship and the CIHR Rising Star Award.
 Since joining NYGH, Monika has been awarded $1.4 million from CIHR and QoC Health.
 The external funding is enabling Monika to lead the Aging Well Initiative for seniors with multiple chronic conditions across primary care, hospital, and community settings.
 Monika is also the recipient of a CIHR New Investigator Award.

 Learn more about Monika on the University of Toronto's Institute of Health Policy, Management and Evaluation website.
 Read an article on Monika's role at NYGH.